|

 back all the buildings.

-Then Sean added a subway system, basements, sunken plazas, lakes, and all sorts of goodies.
-Take a look at this sketch.
 This was a drawing he did early in 1998 when he first came up with the idea.
-You can also see the 4-lane roadways he was planning too.
-Building height

 In residential buildings, Sean usually made each floor 6 or 7 bricks high, as Lego